-This ultrasound san will measure your mesenteric fat thickness.
+This ultrasound scan will measure your mesenteric fat thickness.

 Various studies have shown that mesenteric fat, may play an important role in the pathogenesis of metabolic syndrome and cardiovascular diseases (CVD).